A Habitation For God

 The Lord is my strength and song, and he is become my salvation: he is my God, and I will prepare him a habitation; my Father’s God and I will exalt him (Exodus 15:2).

-When you’re thankful, you don’t need singing or music, all you have to do is think of the goodness of the Lord, all you have to do is think about that last test and trial He brought you through and praise will begin to flow!
-Where the Spirit of the Lord is indwelling, is a flow of living waters.
-The indwelling of the Holy Spirit will help you praise God no matter what you may in or what you may be going through because the Holy Spirit will agree with your spirit; Greater is He that lives in you than he that lives in the world.
+When you’re thankful, you don’t need singing or music; all you have to do is think of the goodness of the Lord; all you have to do is think about that last test and trial He brought you through, and praise will begin to flow!
+Where the Spirit of the Lord is indwelling is a flow of living waters.
+The indwelling of the Holy Spirit will help you praise God no matter what you may be in or what you may be going through because the Holy Spirit will agree with your spirit; Greater is He that lives in you than he that lives in the world.
 Greater is He that lives in you than what you’re going through!

-The Father and the Son wants to make your physical body their home; but in order for them to come, you must submit to the written Word of God (Jesus answered and said unto him, if a man love me, he would keep my words: and my Father will love him, and we will come unto him, and make our abode (home) with him – John 14:23).
+The Father and the Son want to make your physical body their home.
+Still, for them to come, you must submit to the written Word of God (Jesus answered and said unto him, if a man love me, he would keep my words: and my Father will love him, and we will come unto him, and make our abode (home) with him – John 14:23).
 No, we can’t literally see them coming into our being, but if they are residing in us they will be manifested through our character, our behavior, our desires.
-No way they can be living in us and we haven’t changed spiritually.
+No way they can live in us, and we haven’t changed spiritually.

-We build a habitation for God through submitting our entire spirit, soul, and body to Him.
+We build a habitation for God by submitting our entire spirit, soul, and body to Him.
 Then we continue to feed our spirit man through reading and studying the Word of God.
-What we put in our mind goes into our spirit, heart, and soul, so if we’re feeding ourselves the desires of the world, our actions and desires will be that of the world.
+What we put in our mind goes into our spirit, heart, and soul, so if we’re feeding ourselves the world’s desires, our actions and desires will be that of the world.
 But when we feed ourselves with the Word of God, His Word cleanses our soul, and our actions will be that of what the Word of God has produced.
-God wants His Holy Spirit to dwell in you, will you allow your physical body to be His habitation?
+God wants His Holy Spirit to dwell in you.
+Will you allow your physical body to be a habitation for God?